vikejs/vike-react/packages/vike-react-sentry/README.md

 SENTRY_PROJECT=your-project     # Optional, auto-detected from DSN
 ```

-You can also override options in `+config.js` if needed:
+You can also override options via `+sentryVite.js` if needed:

 ```js
 // pages/+config.js